-α1-microglobulin (also called protein HC)
+α_1 -Microglobulin (also called protein HC)

-Nephelometry, turbidimetry, RIA and ELISA with polyclonal antibodies are commonly used.
+Principles of measurement: Nephelometry, turbidimetry, RIA and ELISA with polyclonal antibodies are commonly used.

-Measurement of α 1-microglobulin or protein HC concentration has not been standardized yet.
+Calibration: Measurement of α_1 -microglobulin or protein HC concentration has not been standardized yet.
 An international calibrator is highly desirable.

-The within-subject coefficient of variation of healthy individuals is 20% on average between days [106]. α_1 -microglobulin (30-33 kDa) is produced in the liver and lymphocytes.
-This glycoprotein appears in serum in free (50%), albumin bound (<10%) and IgA-bound forms (40%).
-Only the free form is filtered and reabsorbed in the proximal tubule > 99 %.
-Increased concentrations in the urine are found in tubulo-interstitial dysfunction or in nephropathies (Figure 5-1).
+Interpretation: The within-subject coefficient of variation of healthy individuals is 20% on average between days [106]. α_1 -microglobulin (30-33 kDa) is produced in the liver and lymphocytes.
+This glycoprotein appears in serum in free (50%), albumin bound (< 10%) and IgA-bound forms (40%).
+Only the free form is filtered and reabsorbed in the proximal tubule at > 99%.
+Increased concentrations in the urine are found in tubulo-interstitial dysfunction or in nephropathies (Figure 4).

-5.3.2.2.
-Health-associated upper reference limits of urine proteins
+5.3.2.2 Health-associated upper reference limits of urine proteins

-The health-associated upper reference limits (URL) shown for excreted urine proteins quote the references [106] and [108] (Table 5-15).
+The health-associated upper reference limits (URL) shown for excreted urine proteins quote references [106] and [108] (Table 20).
 These point estimates have wide confidence intervals due to skewed distributions of values.

-Table 5-15.
-Upper 95% health-related reference limits (URL) for protein-creatinine ratios in urine
+Table 20: Upper 95% health-related reference limits (URL) for proteincreatinine ratios in urine.

-Protein Type of specimen Upper 95% reference limit (mg/mmol creatinine; SI unit) Upper 95% reference limit (mg/g creatinine; conventional unit)
+Protein Type of specimen Upper 95% reference limit (mg/mmol creatinine; SI unit) Upper 95% refer- ence limit (mg/g creatinine; con- ventional unit)

-Total protein Second morning 8 a 70 a
+Total protein Second morning 8a 70 ^a

 Albumin First morning 3.0 27

 IgG First morning 0.7 6

-α1-microglobulin First morning 0.5 4
+α_1 -microglobulin First morning 0.5 4

-^a Turbidometric trichloroacetic acid precipitation method.
+^aTurbidometric trichloroacetic acid precipitation method.

-As a practical estimate, a 95% URL for protein-to-creatinine ratio is 10 mg/mmol or 100 mg/g creatinine independently of measurement principle, as calculated from the consensus limit of 150 mg protein/day (Chapter 5.3.2.1).
+As a practical estimate, a 95% URL for protein-tocreatinine ratio is 10 mg/mmol or 100 mg/g creatinine independently of measurement principle, as calculated from the consensus limit of 150 mg protein/day (see Section 5.3.2.1).

 Variability in the physiological excretion of renal marker proteins between day and night are important to know, when assessing orthostatic or exercise-related proteinuria.
-Differences in the upper health-related 95% reference limits between nightly and daily albumin-to-creatinine ratios are shown in the Table 5-16.
-Similar estimates of nightly and daily excretion of α 1-microglobulin and IgG for females and males are also published [109].
+Differences in the upper health-related 95% reference limits between nightly and daily albumin-to-creatinine ratios are shown in Table 21.
+Similar estimates of nightly and daily excretion of α_1 -microglobulin and IgG for females and males are also published [109].

-Table 5-16.
-Albumin-to-creatinine ratio in collections of night and daytime urine Upper health-related 95% reference limits with 90% confidence intervals (CI).
+Table 21: Albumin-to-creatinine ratio in collections of night and daytime urine.
+Upper health-related 95% reference limits with 90% confidence intervals (CI).

-Night urine females 1.3 mg/mmol (0.9 - 2.4 mg/mmol, 90% CI) males 0.6 mg/mmol (0.5 - 1.8 mg/mmol; 90% CI) Day urine females 2.7 mg/mmol (1.6 - 9.0 mg/mmol, 90 % CI) males 1.2 mg/mmol (0.8 - 2.1 mg/mmol, 90% CI)
+Night urine Females 1.3 mg/mmol (0.9-2.4 mg/mmol, 90% CI) Males 0.6 mg/mmol (0.5-1.8 mg/mmol; 90% CI) Day urine Females 2.7 mg/mmol (1.6-9.0 mg/mmol, 90 % CI) Males 1.2 mg/mmol (0.8-2.1 mg/mmol, 90% CI)